anywhichway/lmdb-oql/README.md

 * Breaking changes or feature additions will increment the minor version.
 * Bug fixes and documentation changes will increment the patch version.

+2023-04-30 v0.3.0 Implemented ability to return `IDS` only for `select`.
+Added lots of operators.
+Enhanced documentation.

 2023-04-29 v0.2.1 Enhanced documentation and `examples/basic.js`.

 2023-04-28 v0.2.0 Implemented operator support.
 Updated dependencies.